| Financial Time Series Toolbox | ![]() |

 OpenFts = desc: Open Financial Time Series freq: Daily (1) 'dates: (6)' 'times: (6)' 'Data1: (6)' '01-Jan-2001' '11:00' [ 1] ' " ' '12:00' [ 2] '02-Jan-2001' '11:00' [ 3] ' " ' '12:00' [ NaN] '03-Jan-2001' '11:00' [ NaN] ' " ' '12:00' [ 6]

 Example1.
-Fill the missing data in OpenFts
+Fill the missing data in OpenFts using cubic interpolation.

 FilledFts = fillts(OpenFts,'cubic') FilledFts = desc: Filled Open Financial Time Series freq: Unknown (0) 'dates: (6)' 'times: (6)' 'Data1: (6)' '01-Jan-2001' '11:00' [ 1] ' " ' '12:00' [ 2] '02-Jan-2001' '11:00' [ 3] ' " ' '12:00' [ 3.0663] '03-Jan-2001' '11:00' [ 5.8411] ' " ' '12:00' [ 6.0000]

 Example 2.
-Fill the missing data in OpenFts
+Fill the missing data in OpenFts with a constant value.

 FilledFts = fillts(OpenFts,0.3) FilledFts = desc: Filled Open Financial Time Series freq: Unknown (0) 'dates: (6)' 'times: (6)' 'Data1: (6)' '01-Jan-2001' '11:00' [ 1] ' " ' '12:00' [ 2] '02-Jan-2001' '11:00' [ 3] ' " ' '12:00' [ 0.3000] '03-Jan-2001' '11:00' [ 0.3000] ' " ' '12:00' [ 6]

-to identify a specific time on a specific day for the replacement of missing data.
+Example 3.
+You can use fillts to identify a specific time on a specific day for the replacement of missing data.
 This example shows how to replace missing data at 12:00 on January 2 and 11:00 on January 3.

 FilltimeFts = fillts(OpenFts,'c',... {'02-Jan-2001';'03-Jan-2001'}, {'12:00';'11:00'},0) FilltimeFts = desc: Filled Open Financial Time Series freq: Unknown (0) 'dates: (6)' 'times: (6)' 'Data1: (6)' '01-Jan-2001' '11:00' [ 1] ' " ' '12:00' [ 2] '02-Jan-2001' '11:00' [ 3] ' " ' '12:00' [ 3.0663] '03-Jan-2001' '11:00' [ 5.8411] ' " ' '12:00' [ 6.0000]

 Example 4.
-Use a spanning time interval to add an additional day to OpenFts
+Use a spanning time interval to add an additional day to OpenFts.

 SpanFts = fillts(OpenFts,'c','04-Jan-2001','span',... {'11:00';'12:00'},60,0) SpanFts = desc: Filled Open Financial Time Series freq: Unknown (0) 'dates: (8)' 'times: (8)' 'Data1: (8)' '01-Jan-2001' '11:00' [ 1] ' " ' '12:00' [ 2] '02-Jan-2001' '11:00' [ 3] ' " ' '12:00' [ 3.0663] '03-Jan-2001' '11:00' [ 5.8411] ' " ' '12:00' [ 6.0000] '04-Jan-2001' '11:00' [ 9.8404] ' " ' '12:00' [ 9.9994]